saraswatmks/saraswatmks.github.com/_posts/2025/2025-11-14-lessons_vllm_llms.md

 # 5 Lessons from Deploying LLMs in Production using vLLM

-Deploying an LLM has become quite easy these days.
+Deploying a LLM has become quite easy these days.
 With libraries like vLLM, tensorRT-LLM etc you can deploy a huggingface or local model in few minutes.
 It's not a challenging task anymore.

 The real challenge is still figuring out how to scale your deployed LLMs on your own hardware (H100, A100, A40 GPUs).
 Having deployed tiny to large LLMs, I have gone through the struggle of doing numerous deployments, optimisations, load tests to find a scalable LLM serving configuration.